 We’re planning on opening our first Transparency Center in Switzerland.
 This is currently being set up and will be opened once we’re ready to start processing data in the Zurich data centers (this is scheduled for later this year).

-UPDATE: We have opened two Transparency Centers, in Zurich, Switzerland, and Madrid, Spain.
-We are about to open two more Centers: in Cyberjaya, Malaysia, and São Paulo, Brazil.
+UPDATE: We have opened four Transparency Centers, in Zurich, Switzerland; Madrid, Spain; Cyberjaya, Malaysia; and São Paulo, Brazil.
+We are about to open one more Center in New Brunswick, Canada.

 We’re determined to relocate the facilities that are tasked with customer data processing for other countries too.
 This is quite a complicated process, so in order to minimize any potential disruption in protecting our customers, we’ve decided to stick to an incremental approach.
 So we’ll get back to this after we’ve finished relocating the data processing facilities for European citizens to Switzerland.